Sesame Tamari Pecan Snack Mix (Gluten Free & Vegan)

 Description

-This Sesame Tamari Pecan Snack Mix is a deliciously crunchy snack that’s bursting with sweet, savory, and umami flavors.
-It’s gluten-free and vegan!
+This Sesame Tamari Pecan Snack Mix is a deliciously crunchy gluten-free vegan snack bursting with sweet, savory, and umami flavors.
+You can eat it by the handful or use it as a topping for salads and soups.

 Ingredients